omarHus/omarHus.github.io/_posts/2019-04-27-NACA_Airfoil.md

 </div>
 </center>

 In the future, as airplane technology continues to be developped, these types of speeds will be possible and so it is important to model this flow.
+At a mach speed of 10 (10x the speed of sound) a flight between Montreal and Paris would take less than half an hour.

-The model is based on the Compressible Euler Equations, which are balance laws based on mass, momentum, and energy conservation for inviscid (no viscosity) flow.
+The model for this simulation is based on the Compressible Euler Equations, which are balance laws based on mass, momentum, and energy conservation for inviscid (no viscosity) flow.

 <!-- image of Compr.
 Euler Equations -->
 <center>